PrajeetSingh/MySQLGitHubNotes/Cheatsheet.md

 show global variables like 'datadir';
 ```

-### WHere are my System data files, like undo, redo, etc?
+### Where are my System data files, like undo, redo, etc?
 ```sql
 show global variables like 'innodb_data%';
 ```